hfour/h4bff/1-Guides/Thinking-in-h4bff.md

 Our task is to design a comments plugin.
 As plugin writers, our customers / users are other teams that work on the main products.
 (On smaller teams these could be individual contributors or ourselves)

-### Step 1: Consider the use cases to identify uknowns
+### Step 1: Consider the use cases to identify unknowns

 When designing a plugin, its helpful to think of at least two use cases for it that are somewhat different.
 In our example, we know of two products need the commenting functionality: